jonoflayham/blog-gen/resources/posts/2017-02-04-make-your-own-tools.md

 tags : clojure
 ---

-As developers, I wish we dared more to step away from the blunt, primitive tools at the bottom of the software development stack - IDEs, logs, CI servers, the command line - to write the kinds of higher-order tools that would help us work more effectively and give us more enjoyment in our jobs.
-We should enjoy using our skills to make our lives easier and deliver better software.
+As developers, I wish we dared more to step away from the blunt, primitive tools at the bottom of the software development stack - IDEs, logs, CI servers, the command line - to write higher-order tools that can help us work more effectively and give us more enjoyment in our jobs.
+We should relish using our skills to make our lives easier and deliver better software.
 Too often we fail to do this, and we're missing out on real opportunities to improve.

+By "tools", I mean useful stuff accessed from the command line or REPL, or from within a dedicated app, or exposed through a REST interface, or accessed through a GUI - whatever control and view surfaces make sense for the way in which the facility needs to be used.

 It's odd, really.
 When we're writing code that's more than few lines long, we soon think of breaking it up into chunks and using those chunks at a higher level, then as things grow still more we refactor _that_ and compose over it, and so on up the ladder of abstraction.
 We don't end up writing files of source code thousands of lines long, or at least I hope not.
-But when it comes to the activities we code ourselves to do, whether at the computer or in our interactions with each other and with people outside the team, we're perfectly happy death-marching through numerous repetitive, un-factored-out, long-winded, ambiguously-defined, error-prone steps time and time again.
+But when it comes to the activities we code ourselves to do, whether at the computer or in our interactions with each other and with people outside the team, we're perfectly happy bolting together the same old steps.
+We seem unaware that we're death-marching through numerous repetitive, un-factored-out, long-winded, ambiguously-defined, error-prone steps time and time again.
 Click, click, copy, browse, copy, type, email, chat, type, type, Slack, chat, click, type...
 "Oh, wait!
 Why don't I write this up on a wiki page?"

-You can understand why we might not write our own tools, or might not give much love to the ones we do create.
+There are many reasons why we tend not to write our own tools, or tend not to give much love to the ones we do create.

 - We don't always need much more than what we already have, so we allow ourselves to be drugged by familiarity and forget that it's possible to improve.

+- When we're not so experienced, we take it as read that everything's been done for us.
+"Surely Maven is all you need!"

 - It's quite easy to write a wiki page.
 You get to be a published author!
 Your effort is evident to others, and they'll thank you for it.
 And when it comes to using it, it's actually quite comforting to follow instructions.
 For the first or second time, at least.